 Patisseries and commercial bakeries need to measure large quantities of ingredients when mixing batches of baked goods.
-A professional baking scale can offer greater precision than the average digital kitchen scale.
-Some varieties feature trade approvals required for selling baked goods by weight.
+A professional baking scale can offer greater precision than the average digital kitchen scale, and some varieties feature trade approvals required for selling baked goods by weight.

 When following a recipe, it’s important to measure ingredients accurately.
-For example, if a pizzeria doesn’t weigh the pizza toppings, there’s a good chance the amounts of cheese or other items might vary for each pizza.
+For example, if a pizzeria doesn’t weigh pizza toppings, there’s a good chance the amounts of cheese or other toppings will vary for each pizza.
 You might order the exact same pizza, but if the flavour is different every time, you might be disappointed.
-An accurate weighing scale ensures that the precise amount of each ingredient goes into every batch.
+An accurate baking scale ensures that the precise amount of each ingredient goes into every batch.

 See are article on using a scale for weighing pizza for more information.

 The decision to not weigh ingredients can also lead to an increase in product waste.
 Catering for events such as weddings requires intricate planning and precise ingredient weighing to ensure each portion is the same and at the same high standard.
-Dividing the total weight of ingredients by the number of portions is the easiest way to calculate this and ensures consistency per portion.
+By using a scale, you can accurately divide the total weight of ingredients by the number of portions to ensure consistency per portion.

 Choose the best baking scale for your needs

 There are many baking scales available, and each one offers different features, capacities and readabilities.
 It’s important to know what you need and want, along with how much money you plan to spend.

 Here are some of our tips on choosing the best scale for your needs:

 How you intend to use your weighing scale is particularly important, especially if you own a commercial bakery, pizzeria or deli.
 If you plan to weigh large amounts of ingredients all at once in a factory or commercial bakery, you will need a more robust, larger scale with a wider range of features than if you own a small baking business.